-First you must determine who you would like to request an autograph from.
+First, you must determine from whom you would like to request an autograph.
 Many collectors have a specific focus while others can be more eclectic in their pursuits.
 Still, the primary focus of the hobby is generally on sports and entertainment (TV, movies, and music) personalities.
 Perhaps you have a favorite movie and would love to reach out to the star.
 Maybe it’s the star player of your favorite sports team that you would like to get something signed by.
 Whoever you decide on, it should be someone whose work has had a genuine impact on you.
 Being a “real fan” will help you to create a genuine Letter of Request (LOR).

 Use this editable fan letter template to get you started.
-If you need more ideas or want to check out who is currently signing, you can look at the successes page or see what’s new on the Tales From The Collection YouTube or TikTok accounts.
+If you need more ideas or want to check out who is currently signing, you can see what’s new on the Tales From The Collection YouTube or TikTok accounts.

 2. Find a Good Address